Ntopo1/Network-Configuration---CCNA-Recap/README.md

 >c2900-universalk9-mz.SPA.155-3.M4a.bin
 <p align="center">
 <img src="https://i.imgur.com/GHo6ur1.png" height="80%" width="80%" alt="ftp file transfer"/>
-</p><br />
+</p><br/>
 <p align='left'> FTP(File Transfer Protocol) server requires authentication to access the server, unlike TFTP(Trivial File Transfer Protocol). 'ip ftp username cisco' and 'ip ftp password cisco' set the credentials to authenticate on the FTP server.
 The command 'do copy ftp flash' tells the router to copy(command) a file via ftp(protocol) to flash memory(destination).
-10.5.0.4 is the IP address of the FTP server, then you are asked for a source file name requested.</p>
+10.5.0.4 is the IP address of the FTP server, and then you are asked for a source file name.</p>

   ```
 boot system flash c2900-universalk9-mz.SPA.155-3.M4a.bin